 literally, and able to function on their own again is their top priority.

 Each patient is given personalized and customized rehabilitative sessions,

 ensuring effectiveness and efficiency in the rehabilitation they receive.

 What is a stroke?

-Arms: Ask the person to raise both arms.
-Is there arm weakness?
-Does one
+Arms: Can the person raise both arms without feeling weakness?
+Does one arm start